 The Stanley Cup is literally breaking through the ice in ESPN’s latest NHL Finals campaign.

-Ahead of the Stanley Cup Final on ABC, ESPN released "Monument to Greatness," a CGI-heavy campaign from Arts & Letters Creative Co.
+Ahead of the Stanley Cup Final on ABC, ESPN released a CGI-heavy campaign from Arts & Letters Creative Co.

-Voiced by Mark Messier and scored by composer Nathan Micay, the spot centers around a digital recreation of the Stanley Cup built entirely from stacked television screens.
+Voiced by Mark Messier and scored by composer Nathan Micay, the spot centers on a digital recreation of the Stanley Cup built entirely from stacked television screens.

-These screens then go on to replay some of the most memorable moments from the Finals across 134 years.
+These screens then replay some of the most memorable moments from the Finals across 134 years.

-Produced by Electric Theatre Collective, the campaign closes ESPN’s "You Just Have to Watch" playoff platform, which has focused on elevating the intensity and unpredictability of postseason hockey.
+Produced by Electric Theatre Collective, the spot closes ESPN’s "You Just Have to Watch" playoff platform, which focused on elevating the intensity and unpredictability of postseason hockey.

 "The Stanley Cup trophy isn't just a hunk of metal.
-It's a symbol that stands for over 100 years of borderline superhuman endurance, toughness, and tenacity," said Brett Simone, creative director.
+It's a symbol that stands for over 100 years of borderline superhuman endurance, toughness, and tenacity," said Brett Simone, creative director at Arts & Letters.

 "Winning one means playing more games, more minutes, and being smashed into a sheet of glass by an ornery Swedish man more times than any other sport on Earth."

-Overall, the initiative builds on ESPN’s brand identity as a prestigious sports programmer, especially as networks continue investing in highly cinematic presentation styles across playoff coverage.
+The initiative builds on ESPN’s brand identity as a prestigious sports programmer, especially as networks invest in highly cinematic presentation styles across playoff coverage.

 The centerpiece film opens with a massive Stanley Cup structure emerging from a frozen sheet of ice.